mapbox/navigation.js/SPEC.md

 By default, the metric system should be used where available.

 ### Concepts
 Navigation.js looks at a single step along a greater route.
 All calculations are done against this step and not against the whole route.
 Once a step is completed, the next step on the route can be compared.
 If the user is no longer on the current step, the developer should re-route the user and also set their internal step counter back to 0.
+The developer is required to keep track of the current step at all times.

 ### Re-routing
 If at any time the user is not within `45 meters` of any point on the current step, re-route the user.